insure logo

 7. Drinking too much the night before

 A customary small glass of wine with dinner is probably OK, Sears says, but don’t overdo it.
-The alcohol could throw off test results for liver function.
+The alcohol could throw off test results for liver function by skewing liver enzyme levels.

 8. Binging on junk food

-There are other things you can do to prepare for the medical exam and make the application process go as smoothly as possible:
+In addition to the basics, there are a few extra steps you can take to prepare for your medical exam and help the application process go as smoothly as possible:

-Make a list of all the medications you take and bring that with you to the exam, along with identification, your doctors’ information and details about your family medical history.
-The medical examiner will likely go over all that information, even if you’ve already given it to your life insurance agent.
+Bring a complete list of all medications you’re taking, along with identification, contact details for your doctors, and a summary of your family medical history.
+The medical examiner will likely review this information with you, even if you’ve already provided it to your life insurance agent.

 ×